lukehoban/lukehoban/README.md

 Welcome 👋.

-I'm __Luke Hoban__, VP of Engineering at Microsoft focused on Developer AI.
+I'm __Luke Hoban__, VP of Engineering at GitHub and Microsoft focused on Developer AI and GitHub Copilot Agents.

 Previously, CTO at [Pulumi](github.com/pulumi/pulumi), co-founder of the [TypeScript](https://github.com/Microsoft/TypeScript) project, representative to the ECMA TC39 standards body working on [ECMAScript/JavaScript](https://github.com/tc39/ecma262), product manager on EC2 at [AWS](https://github.com/aws), and many other developer tools and cloud platform roles.